isaaclimdc/ILHexStringColor/README.md

 ### Version 1.1

+WARNING: 1.1 is a breaking change, due to the addition of support for alpha.
+Please update your calls to ILHexStringColor accordingly.

 How to use
 ----------
 A demo project `ILHexStringColorDemo` is included to show how `ILHexStringColor` can be integrated into a project.